Outlaw Relocation Program

 When Sheriff Pat Garrett supposedly killed Billy The Kid in Fort Sumner, New Mexico, in 1881, he really shot a patsy named Billy Barlow, then covered it up to make himself look good.

 The real Billy The Kid moved to a town near Granbury named Hico ("Hico - Where Everybody Is Somebody"), where he lived to be 90.
 He attended Jesse James' 102nd Birthday Party in 1949.

 Soon after the real Kid died of a heart attack in 1950, the fake Kid's supposedly real gravestone was stolen from New Mexico and not found until 1976.
 It was found in Granbury.

-Lincoln's assassin, John Wilkes Booth (1838-1865?), renamed himself John St. Helen and tended bar in a saloon in Granbury long after he was officially dead.
-He finally confessed to the capital crime in the late 1870s.
+Lincoln's assassin, John Wilkes Booth, renamed himself John St. Helen and tended bar in a saloon in Granbury long after he was officially dead.
+He finally confessed to the capital crime in 1877.
 After escaping the Feds with the help of his co-conspirators, he made his way to Texas through a sympathetic South.
-He is not buried here, because after his death he was mummified and displayed in traveling shows until 1972, when the mummy vanished, supposedly into the museum of a private collector.
+He is not buried here, because after his death in 1903 he was mummified and displayed in traveling shows until the late 1970s, when the mummy vanished, supposedly into the museum of a private collector.

 The building where Booth tended bar is still there on the courthouse square, now repurposed as a bakery named The Nutshell.
-On its wall are painted murals of Booth tending bar and Jesse James about to shoot a bear.
+On its wall are painted murals of Booth strolling through his bar and Jesse James about to shoot a bear.
 Neither is identified in the paintings.
 Yet these -- along with the tombstone -- are the only physical clues to the mind-blowing goings-on here.